What Are The Different Methods Of Healthcare Procurement // Pros And Cons Of Healthcare Sourcing Strategies

 • Lower Upfront Costs: Reduces initial expenditure on inventory.

-• Pay for What You Use: Only pay for what you use, which can help better manage cash flow.
+• Pay for What You Use: Only pay for what you use, which helps better manage your cash flow.

 • Cons: